pianocktail/WeasleyClock/Basic Ideas.md

 ## The mobile app

-The Owntracks App is a perfect fit to send MQTT protocol based location information to the raspberry pi.
+The Owntracks App is a perfect fit to send MQTT Protocoll based location information to the Rasbperry.

 ## The MQTT Server